LJAM96/p-edition-manager/Edition Manager Modules.md

 - **MPEG2**: Also known as H.262, a standard codec for DVDs and some TV broadcasts, known for lower compression efficiency.
 - **MPEG1**: An early video compression format, commonly used for VCDs, known for very low compression efficiency.
 - **RV40**: RealVideo 4.0, a codec developed by RealNetworks, known for lower compression efficiency.

+**Example Output:**
+- `H.264`
+- `H.265`
+- `AV1`

+## Writer
+The Writer module extracts the names of the movie’s credited screenwriters from Plex metadata.
+If multiple writers are listed, it retrieves the **first credited writer** to keep Edition entries concise and readable.
+This module helps highlight creative contributors, particularly useful for users who organize libraries by writer or creative team.

+If no writer information is found in the metadata, the module will not add anything to the Edition field.

+**Example Outputs:**
+- `Quentin Tarantino`
+- `Greta Gerwig`
+- `Christopher Nolan`